Ferrari P: 312 P

-312 P (1971-1973)
+312 PB

 In 1971, another rule change was announced for 1972, and Ferrari abandoned further development of the 512M in order to focus on a new 3 Litre prototype based on the 312B F1 car.
 The 312P would prove fast but fragile in its debut at the 1971 Sebring 12 hours.
 Further development over the 1971 season brought increased reliability.

-The press added a "B" to 312P.
-Ferrari official records: Ferrari 312 P.
+The press added a "B" to the 312P's name, but in Ferrari's official records it is called the "Ferrari 312 P".

 The 312Ps with the flat-12 boxer engine were very successful, winning ten out of eleven races in the 1972 World Championship for Makes and delivering the title to Ferrari.
 Scuderia Ferrari didn't enter the 1972 24 Hours of Le Mans, as Enzo Ferrari thought that the F1-based engine could not last the full 24 hours.
 He would be proven wrong.

 The team competed in the 1973 24 Hours of Le Mans and finished second behind Matra, which would also be the teams' final standing in the 1973 championship.
 At the end of the 1973 season, Ferrari was forced by chief investor FIAT to abandon sports car racing, instead focusing on F1.

+P4/5

+The Ferrari P4/5 (officially known as the Ferrari P4/5 by Pininfarina) is a one-off sports car made by Italian sports car manufacturer Ferrari but redesigned by Pininfarina for film director James Glickenhaus, son of stock exchange magnate Seth Glickenhaus.
+The car was initially a 2003 Enzo Ferrari but the owner James Glickenhaus preferred the styling of Ferrari's 1960s race cars, the P Series.
+The project cost Glickenhaus US$4 million and was officially presented to the public in August 2006 at the Pebble Beach Concours d'Elégance.

-499P (2023)
+499P

 After 50 years, Ferrari returned to produce a prototype for 24 Hours of Le Mans racing.

 The Ferrari 499P belonging to the Le Mans Hypercar class, was unveiled to the public on the evening of 29 October 2022 at Finali Mondiali in Imola.
+On its first outing at the 2023 24 Hours of Le Mans, the 499P driven by Antonio Giovinazzi, Alessandro Pier Guidi and James Calado won the race.
+It was Ferrari's first overall victory at Le Mans since the 1965 24 Hours of Le Mans, ending the streak of five victories by Toyota Gazoo Racing.
+At the 2024 24 Hours of Le Mans, Ferrari achieved its eleventh victory, second consecutive at Le Mans since 1965 with the No. 50 499P driven by Antonio Fuoco, Miguel Molina and Nicklas Nielsen.
+While the Ferrari No. 51 499P driven by Alessandro Pier Guidi, James Calado, and Antonio Giovinazzi, winner of the last edition, came in third place.
+In 2025, Ferrari managed to win Le Mans for the third time consecutive, for the first time ever without wearing their typical red livery, when a yellow AF Corse #83 driven by Robert Kubica, Phil Hanson and Yifei Ye crossed finish line in 1st overall place after 387 completed laps.